 PSC Awareness Day - October 29th -- Check out resources below.

-This year's theme is PSC and Quality of Life!
+Last year's theme was PSC and Quality of Life!
 Help us increase awareness of primary sclerosing cholangitis (PSC) by continually educating people about this rare disease.
 Below are videos, fact slides, and more for you to share!

 HIT THE SHARE BUTTON ON SOCIAL MEDIA: On Awareness Day, share PSC information on social media.
 An easy way to do that is to hit the share button when PSC Partners and other international PSC groups share fact graphics and videos throughout the day.

 SNAP A SELFIE IN PSC PARTNERS GEAR: Wear your PSC Partners gear, or clothing from another PSC organization, on October 29th.
 Snap a selfie and post it on social media.
 Remember to tag PSC Partners and use #PSCaware.

 Share these graphics created by the European Liver Patients' Association (ELPA) for 2022 Global PSC Awareness Day.
 There are additional shareable fact graphics below.
 These will be updated soon for this year's event.

 FIVE EXPERTS FROM AROUND THE WORLD DISCUSS VARIOUS UNMET NEEDS IN PSC